troyraen/DM-in-Stars/largeLH/main.md

 - [ ]  Which energy scheme should I use?

 - [ ]  Given that MS lifetimes results are different and the runs are taking a lot longer, need to decide how many models to re-run.

+- [ ]  to do: Review inlist options.
+Currently set to match MIST as much as possible, but several things had to be removed and the remaining are still complicated and I don't understand them all.

 -----------------------------------------------------------------------------